 There’s a lot of buzz around MCT Oils nowadays.
-It really began with the introduction of Bulletproof Coffee, which was a combination of coconut oil, salt free butter and coffee.
-The energy produced when drinking this beverage is quite amazing.
-Researchers have identified that it is the fats that are in the drink that are providing most of the benefits.
+It really began with the introduction of Bulletproof Coffee, which was a combination of coconut or MCT oil, unsalted butter and coffee.
+According to anecdotal evidence, the energy produced when drinking this beverage is quite amazing.
+Researchers have identified that it is the drink’s fats combined with the caffeine that are providing energy-boosting benefits.
 From this came the rage for MCT oil, the premium good fat contained in Bulletproof coffee.

 - Caproic acid